 Rastafarians love brown rice, a side dish that accompanies many foods.
 Roasted seeds are also quite common, adding flavor to Ital dishes.

-Another way to get the healthy amount of protein we all need is to eat beans, peas, and legumes.
+Another way to get a healthy amount of protein we all need is to eat beans, peas, and legumes.
 Since meat is not allowed, one of the main problems with Rasta foods is the protein deficit.

 Rastafarians do not think we need meat to fuel our body.
 They consider that other foods can provide all the nutrients, vitamins, and minerals that we need.
 Furthermore, for many, meat is a form of cannibalism.
 They also view meat as one of the main contributors to the increasing rate of obesity in Jamaica, as well as a risk factor for certain diseases and illnesses.

 Now, while Rastafarians do not eat meat, shellfish, or fish without scales, certain fish is accepted.
-The rule is that it must not measure less than 12 inches.
+The rule is that it must not measure more than 12 inches.
 While it may seem bizarre, the reason is actually quite obvious.
 Larger fish usually eat other fish.
 Consequently, they are less suitable since those fish are practically meat-lovers, thus not vegetarian themselves.

 Rastafarians consume fruit juices, smoothies, and herbal drinks such as tea.
 Alcohol is looked down upon as it fogs the mind and is considered destructive.
-Caffeinated drink, coffee included, and soda are also forbidden as they are deemed unhealthy.
+Caffeinated drink, coffee included, and soda is also forbidden as they are deemed unhealthy.
 Those who wish to walk down the vegan path are also not allowed to consume milk.

 How Do We Cook the Food?

 Rastafarian dishes are generally cooked in clay pots, and most of the cooking is done outdoors.
 They usually serve their meals in wooden bowls or other earthy materials.
 Kitchen utensils should also be made from natural materials such as wood.
 Nonetheless, metal can be used as long as it’s iron or similar materials.
-By no means should you use aluminum utensils, as the Rastas believe that it poisons the food.
+By no means should you use aluminum utensils, as the Rastas believe that they poison the food.
 The dishes are cooked slowly and lightly to maintain their natural flavors.